hrntsm/Tunny/CONTRIBUTING.md

 Tunny's branch structure is as follows

 - main
   - The latest version of the code that has been released can be found here.
   - Development content is not included.
 - develop
   - Development for the next version will take place here.
   - There is always a buildable development version here.
-    - **If you want to add some feature, Please fork and PullRquest this branch.**
+  - **If you want to add some feature, Please fork and PullRequest this branch.**
 - feature/xxx
   - Branches prefixed with feature represent branches where additional functionality is being developed.
 - fix/xxx
   - A branch prefixed with fix indicates a branch that is fixing a bug.

+## Setup Python environments

+Tunny requires a Python library to run.
+The release includes the Python libraries and is automatically set up by the Tunny UI, but this repository does not include them.
+If you want to clone this repository, make some changes and see how it works, please follow the steps below to build your Python environment.

+1. Open Tunny/Lib directory in PowerShell.
+1. Run "setup-python-lib.bat".

+If python.zip and whl.zip are created in the Lib directory, the Python environment has been created.

 ## Submitting changes